 Self-care tools for kids

-In today's fast paced world, a lot of children are shuffled through their days.
-A lot of us, myself included, forget that the daily stresses can get to children as well.
-They also need down time and time to recharge.
+In today's fast-paced world, many children are shuffled through their days.
+Many of us, myself included, forget that the daily stresses can also get to children.
+They also need downtime and time to recharge.
 They need to fill their cup up just like we do.

-Add empowering books to their collection about self-love.
-Expose them to yoga for kids (there’s books and YouTube videos they can use) because it teaches them deep breathing and connecting with their bodies and minds.
+Add empowering books about self-love to their collection.
+Expose them to yoga for kids (there are books and YouTube videos they can use) because it teaches them deep breathing and connecting with their bodies and minds.

 Let them pick out their own crystals to add to their self-care area.

-Below are some tools that help children to slow down, connect, and cultivate a healthy self-love for themselves.
+Below are some tools that help children slow down, connect, and cultivate healthy self-love for themselves.

 Books